CENSUS/shadow/README.md

 overwrite/corrupt.

 In the "aux" directory you can find a small PDB parsing utility named **symhex**.
-Run it on "xul.pdb" to generate the Python pickle file that **shadow** expects in the "pdb" directory (as "pdb/xul.pdb.pkl").
+Run it on "xul.pdb" and "mozjs.pdb" to generate the Python pickle files that **shadow** expects in the "pdb" directory (as "pdb/xul-*VERSION*.pdb.pkl" and "pdb/mozjs-*VERSION*.pdb.pkl").
 Before running **symhex** make sure you have registered "msdia90.dll"; for example on my Windows 8.1 x86-64 installation I did that with

 *regsvr32 "c:\Program Files (x86)\Common Files\Microsoft Shared\VC\msdia90.dll"*